kbardool/CarND-Advanced-Lane-Lines/README.md

 - ratio of detected non-zero pixels to total non-zero pixels in search regions
 - number of non-zero pixels detected in lane search region to total number of

-These allow us to determine whether the detected pixel are reliable enough to use the fitted polynomals for lane detection.
+These allow us to determine whether the detected pixels are reliable enough to use the fitted polynomials for lane detection.
 For example, if the image is over saturated, the ratio of non-zero pixels to total pixels and lane non-zero pixels to lane search pixels will be extremely high, and as a result the fitted polynomials cannot be relied upon.

 <p align="center">
 <img title="image analysis plot" alt="alt" src="./writeup_images/pixel_ratio_analysis_2.png"  width="512" />